 ENGIE Renewables Australia has formed a Special Purpose Vehicle (SPV) called Yuri to develop the project.
 Mitsui & Co.
-Ltd has agreed to acquire a 28 % share in the Yuri SPV, subject to satisfaction of certain conditions being fulfilled.
+Ltd acquired a 28% share in the Yuri SPV.
 ENGIE and Mitsui would operate the Yuri project through this SPV.
 Yara would offtake all the produced hydrogen (to partially substitute for hydrogen currently produced through the use of SMR technology).

 The project facilities would be located adjacent to the existing Yara facilities within the Burrup Strategic Industrial Area (SIA) approximately 11 kilometres north-west of Karratha.